The Divorce Process in Albany

 In a typical contested divorce, the process begins with pleadings, followed by negotiations and discovery.
 Then the attorney is either working on a settlement or preparing for trial and submits documents for judgment.

-On the other hand, an uncontested divorce differs in that the preliminary pleadings always need to be served in order to initiate the process.
+On the other hand, an uncontested divorce differs in that the preliminary pleadings always need to be served in order to initiate the process in Albany.
 Both parties agree to the terms of divorce, provide depositions, deliver subpoenas, and are therefore less likely to engage in a lengthy discovery process.
 The documents are then submitted for a judgment, and there are no preparations for a trial.

 What is the Role of the Filing Spouse in the Albany Divorce Process?